CaptFizzo/SLOWGameFiles/README.md

 2/27 changes
 Added reverb zones between buildings.
-Right now, 1 between each, however will need to make changes as time goes on, as buildings can be destoryed. will look into alternate methods for future reverb zone manipulations
+Right now, 1 between each, however will need to make changes as time goes on, as buildings can be destoryed. will look into alternate methods for future reverb zone manipulations.